Eve V. Clark: Young children's uptake of new words in conversation

-The five corpora, or collection of written/spoken speech, were analyzed by three researchers who each observed specific children: Stanley Kuczaj (child: Abe), Jacqueline Sachs (child: Naomi) and Roger Brown (children: Adam, Eve and Sarah).
+The five corpora, or collections of written/spoken speech, were analyzed by three researchers who each observed specific children: Stanley Kuczaj (child: Abe), Jacqueline Sachs (child: Naomi) and Roger Brown (children: Adam, Eve and Sarah).
 Each child was recorded at different intervals, ranging from twice a week to every other week.
-To analyze if the children are registering the new words, it was coded every time a child repeated the new word, acknowledged or moved on.
-Although the children all differed on who initiate the conversation first, her results found that 54% of the time, children repeated the word in their next turn, 38% of the time the child had utterances (move-ons) which were relevant to the new word and topic, and 9% of the time the children said 'yeah' (acknowledgement).
+To analyze whether the children were registering the new words, it was coded every time a child repeated the new word, acknowledged or moved on.
+Although the children all differed on who initiated the conversation first, her results found that 54% of the time, children repeated the word in their next turn, 38% of the time the child had utterances (move-ons) which were relevant to the new word and topic, and 9% of the time the children said 'yeah' (acknowledgement).

 Even though the children's acknowledgments were very small in terms of measurement, it displays that the children are capable of understanding and acceptance of the new words, a step forward in grounding the new terms that the adults offered.
 Children who moved on from the new word continued the conversation in the same semantic field, meaning that although the grasping of the new word may not be verbally recognized, the meaning behind the continued conversation displays a possible grasp on integrating the context into their understanding.

 From this study, Clark's results displayed that children repeated the new words about twice as much as they repeated utterance information from ordinary conversations.
-Her hypothesis was supported in that there is a difference in the function of repetition differs between new words and new information.
+Her hypothesis was supported in that there is a difference in the function of repetition between new words and new information.
 Children are aware of new words, and rely on the introduction of them using the deictic frame.
 Clark wanted to continue this phenomenon of children and how they integrate these new words into their vocabulary, so she began to use words that young children surround themselves with everyday, but do not quite get exposed to in language, and that is color.